Before you contact the team

 For contractual, account, or policy questions, support email is the clearest path.
 For product-fit, scale, or workflow questions, the contact form is better because it gives the team context about your use case before responding.

-Can engineering or platform teams use this page for API and integration questions?
+Can engineering or platform teams reach out about API and integration questions?

 Can I send a sample title or a short description of a difficult use case?